Slike stranica

 ePub

 uity, he calls attention to the following: The division of the great powers of government among three departments prevents the lodging in any one man or body of men of so much power as to allow him or them to oppress the people.
 These separate powers, so committed to separate officers, are so co-ördinated that the proper action of each is usually necessary to the successful working of the whole; so that officers in each are watchful of defects or abuses in the other departments.
 The powers most liable to abuse are committed to officers with short terms of service, so that the public interest in their proper discharge of duty is well-nigh continuous.
 The constant participation of the people in the government is a force continually tending not only to strengthen and perpetuate it, but to keep up its standard of excellence.
 The division of the Legislative department into two chambers makes each one constantly watchful against encroachments by the other, precisely according to the prescient suggestion of Madison.
 The provisions of the constitution for its own amendment are a safeguard against revolution and discontent.
 Finally, the separation between the National and State powers of government furnishes a constant and always active influence against any attempt on the part of either State or Federal authorities to encroach upon the powers or privileges pertaining to the other.
-These careful selections by our constitution-makers from the precedents furnished by the best experience of earlier governments and political ventures, have political ventures, have proved to be, in our system, the sufficient means of its continuance and preservation.
+These careful selections by our constitution-makers from the precedents furnished by the best experience of earlier governments and political ventures, have proved to be, in our system, the sufficient means of its continuance and preservation.

 From what has been here said, it will be plain that the pessimist will derive but little comfort from the perusal of Professor Landon's pages.
 They will, however, reward every patriot, whether optimist or not, who may give the necessary time to their careful reading.
+JAMES O. PIERCE.

-EIGHTEENTH CENTURY LITERATURE.* Mr. Gosse's "Eighteenth Century Literature" is intended to serve as the third volume of a history of English Literature in four volumes, by as many different hands.
+Mr. Gosse's "Eighteenth Century Literature" is intended to serve as the third volume of a history of English Literature in four volumes, by as many different hands.
 Reviewing the second volume, Saintsbury's "Elizabethan

 Literature," in THE DIAL (vol. viii. p.
 259), I found good reason to hope that the completed work would constitute a more satisfactory survey of the whole field of our literature than we had hitherto possessed.
 It is pleasant now, after the lapse of fourteen months, to be able to say that Mr. Gosse's contribution fully bears out the promise of Mr. Saintsbury's.
-Indeed, by its freedom from the glaring imperfections which it has been more than once my duty to point out in Mr. Saintsbury's style, the present volume is, negatively, a marked advance upon its predecessor. its predecessor.
-Not that Mr. Gosse's style is, in Saintsburian phrase, "impeccable."
+Indeed, by its freedom from the glaring imperfections which it has been more than once my duty to point out in Mr. Saintsbury's style, the present volume is, negatively, a marked advance upon its predecessor.
+Not that Mr. Gosse's style is, in Saintsburian phrase, “impeccable."
 It is sometimes feeble, now and then negligent, and occasionally marred by far-sought similes which are too plainly stuck-on for decorative effect.
 But barring these lapses, which are so far from being penetrative that they might easily be corrected in a later edition, Mr. Gosse's mode of expression is singularly clear, pure, and polished.
 If he fails anywhere, it is in enthusiasm and strength; always interesting and sensible, he seldom betrays any warmth of feeling.
 Enthusiasm and strength are perhaps the sole qualities in which this volume falls short of its predecessor.
-It should, however, be borne in mind that Mr. Saintsbury had to deal with a period of abounding intellectual life,—a period when genius actually appeared to be "catching."
-In the period treated in the volume before us, on the other hand, the human mind seldom rises very high above what Matthew Arnold calls "our ordinary selves." in Mr. Saintsbury's style there is something of the want of measure characterizing the age of which he treats, in Mr. Gosse's narrative there is a sobriety, a symmetry, an evenness of movement, eminently suited to the historian of "an age of prose and reason.”
+It should, however, be borne in mind that Mr. Saintsbury had to deal with a period of abounding intellectual life, a period when genius actually appeared to be "catching."
+In the period treated in the volume before us, on the other hand, the human mind seldom rises very high above what Matthew Arnold calls "our ordinary selves."
+And if in Mr. Saintsbury's style there is something of the want of measure characterizing the age of which he treats, in Mr. Gosse's narrative there is a sobriety, a symmetry, an evenness of movement, eminently suited to the historian of "an age of prose and reason."

-important discovery that his audience is not mainly to be composed of littérateurs, nor yet of widely-read people like Macaulay's formidable schoolboy.
+Mr. Gosse is to be commended, I insist, for his abstention from the literary argot, the intolerable affectations, the foreign interlardings, which make the old jest inevitable in its application to Mr. Saintsbury, "He has been at a great feast of languages, and stolen the scraps."
+This purity of speech is itself the sign of a deeper excellence.
+Mr. Gosse has evidently reflected much more deeply than his predecessor upon the aims and limitations of such a work as this.
+He has obeyed the good old rhetorical mandate to adapt yourself to your audience, a precept that becomes more binding and more arduous in proportion as the written word tends to usurp the place of oratory.
+Mr. Gosse has evidently made the important discovery that his audience is not mainly to be composed of littérateurs, nor yet of widely-read people like Macaulay's formidable schoolboy.
 This work will probably be mainly consulted by college-students, by ladies in search of "culture," by people who have examinations to pass, and by those who, having heard much and read little of our great authors, desire to know what to think of them.
 This vast reading public addressed by the modern historian of literature, although immensely patient under instruction, has a shocking propensity to yawn, and is capable of voting a very learned man a bore.
 It is so much easier to close a book than to steal away from a tedious discourse or to elude the bony finger of the button-holder!
 Without any sacrifice of severe allegiance to his didactic aim, without swerving from scientific accuracy of exposition, Mr. Gosse has had the taste and tact to make the necessary concessions to his audience and to charm while he instructs.
 From this point of view, it is to be hoped that those who are entrusted with the remaining volumes of this history will study to imitate our author rather than his predecessor.

 By virtue of what qualities does this writer succeed in making a work of popular exposition so graceful and attractive?
 To the chief qualities of his style I have already referred.
 As to thought, it is to be remarked that the work owes none of its interest to paradox, to startling theories, to personal judgments, to brilliant obiter dicta, or to literary heresy of any kind.
 In some of these respects this book is a great improvement upon the sketchy preliminary study entitled "From Shakspere to Pope," a book that added little to Mr. Gosse's fame.
 In a work like the present one a wise conservatism is peculiarly appropriate, while the temptation to eccentricities of some kind is peculiarly difficult to resist.
-It is so much It is so much easier to be epigrammatic than to be accurate, so much harder to say the right thing than to say the brilliant thing!
+It is so much easier to be epigrammatic than to be accurate, so much harder to say the right thing than to say the brilliant thing!
 That he has been sufficiently imbued with the scientific spirit to resist this insidious temptation to win a cheap and flimsy reputation for "originality," is perhaps the highest praise that can nowadays be bestowed upon an author; and Mr. Gosse has fairly earned it.

 In answer to the question with which the preceding paragraph began, I can only remind the reader that Mr. Gosse, being a poet as well as a critic, has the rare gift of concrete and pictorial generalization.
 Long after we close